 Applicants can only be officially accepted by the WTI Doctoral School if they have successfully completed the process of admission to doctoral studies at the University of Bern.

 To apply, and for details of our requirements, please download the application form (Word document) on the right.

 Send your complete application by email to email@example.com with the subject line: Application Doctoral Programme – ‘Discipline’ (‘Law’ or ‘Economics’ or ‘Political Science’).

-For Swiss Government Excellence Scholarship applicants (see below, Funding opportunities), it is recommended that applications be sent by 1 September for the next academic year with the subject line: Early Application Doctoral Programme – ‘Discipline’ (‘Law’ or ‘Economics’ or ‘Political Science’)’’.
+For Swiss Government Excellence Scholarship applicants (see below, Fees and Funding > Funding opportunities), it is recommended that applications be sent by 1 September for the next academic year with the subject line: Early Application Doctoral Programme – ‘Discipline’ (‘Law’ or ‘Economics’ or ‘Political Science’)’’.
 Early notifications will be sent to successful applicants to support them in their scholarship application.